Volunteer Corps

 In what situations can the volunteer corps be called upon?

-A request for help is activated once the following four review criteria are met
+A request for help is activated once the following four review criteria are met:

-• There is an acute or emerging crisis situation (e.g. extreme weather conditions, local emergencies, disruption of basic services)
+• There is an acute or emerging crisis situation (e.g., extreme weather conditions, local emergencies, disruption of basic services);

-• The safety and employability of volunteers can be ensured
+• The safety and employability of volunteers can be ensured;

-Example 1 - accepted request for help: Due to flooding, some streets are impassable and elderly people cannot get out of their homes.
+Example 1 - validated request for help: Due to flooding, some streets are impassable and elderly people cannot get out of their homes.
 (Motivation: acute emergency, social impact, deployable and safe role of volunteers, not exclusive competence of professional responders).

 Example 2 - denied request for help: a municipality wants to use volunteers to clean up a gym after a party (Reason: no acute need, no social impact).